 In other words, the alcohol alone in one standard drink can make your body produce a little less than half a cup of pee.

 Part of what causes you to urinate more while drinking alcohol is that alcohol inhibits the release of an anti-diuretic hormone (also called vasopressin) .
 The result: Party time means more potty time later.

 But prolific pee production isn’t the only way alcohol dehydrates you.
 Alcohol delays stomach emptying, which can cause vomiting, a sure way to become dehydrated .

 Excessive drinking can also lead to a buildup of a toxic substance called acetaldehyde.
-When your body can’t get rid of acetaldehyde quickly enough, you may experience a vomiting hangover—throwing up after a night of drinking .
+When your body can’t get rid of acetaldehyde quickly enough, you may experience your body getting rid of this substance the next morning (usually by vomiting) .